 Without sounding too much like a history textbook, much of Philadelphia’s charming character comes from its storied past.
 The brick buildings, 19th-century row houses, and tree-lined streets remain quite unchanged since Benjamin Franklin’s era, though today there are a few more electric car charging stations, sushi restaurants, sports arenas, and cafes serving avocado toast too.
 Philly has managed to keep hold of its position as a major business center, cultural hub, and tourist destination throughout the decades, and it’s a fantastic place to visit for foodies, sports fans, beer nuts, outdoorsy types, and kids alike.

 And if you’re visiting with family, friends, coworkers, or long-lost high school classmates (why not?), Stay Alfred’s stylish travel apartments make the perfect home base for adventures in the Birthplace of America.
 Philly is also nicknamed “The City of Neighborhoods,” so we’ve got places in three of the best ‘hoods that let you live like a local.
-In Midtown Village, find Stay Alfred on E Chestnut Street in a stately Renaissance Revival building.
-Our high-end digs in Rittenhouse Row, Stay Alfred on W Chestnut Street, feature a rooftop patio.
+In Midtown Village, you’ll find Stay Alfred at City Center and Stay Alfred at The Collins at Midtown Village.
+Our high-end digs in Rittenhouse Row, Stay Alfred at Rittenhouse Square and Stay Alfred at The Republic, feature great fitness centers.
 And there’s Stay Alfred at The Granary, an art lover’s paradise, surrounded by renowned institutions like the Rodin Museum and the Barnes Foundation.
 Wherever you choose to stay, our friendly guest service team will ensure you have a seamless experience.

 See history come to life at Philadelphia’s iconic landmarks